LuizGustavoR/intro-selenium-java/README.md

 1. Clone this repository.
 2. Open the terminal and go to the project root folder.
 3. Run `mvn test`.

+PS: Check if your maven is using the jdk-19 (mvn --version).\
+PS2: Check is the browser version of your machine\
+is the same version of the chromedriver inside the project /resources.

 ---